Managing the Database Size Limit

 If your business is growing and you expect to continue to add data to the database and you want to keep your pictures in your database, you should upgrade your version of SQL Server; this will guarantee that you can continue to keep all of historical data and be poised for any growth in the future.
 The next level above SQL Server Express is the Standard Edition.
 The Standard Edition will satisfy most users' needs.
 The database size limitation expands to 524 Petabytes (that's a lot!).
 Once the upgrade is complete, SixBit can be used as it always has been and you will not need to worry about database size.

-Upgrading SQL Server to a paid version involves deciding on the version to be purchased and then upgrading the currently installed version (SQL Server Express 2014).
-There are many different variations on upgrading and that is beyond the scope of our documentation or support capabilities.
+Upgrading SQL Server to a paid version involves selecting the appropriate edition and completing the upgrade process from the currently installed version (SQL Server Express 2014).
+While there are numerous approaches to upgrading, these are beyond the scope of our documentation or support services.
+However, we can provide a comparison of two SQL Server Standard licensing models to help you decide:

 Refer to the following links to get started: